Yerevan Cascade: History

-In 2011, the Aznavour Center opened on the upper tier of the Cascade.
+In 2011, the Aznavour Centre opened on the upper tier of the Cascade.

 In April 2019, one of the original co-authors of the Cascade, Aslan Mkhitaryan, presented two draft versions of the completion of the upper part of the complex.
-The first envisioned a multi-purpose concert hall in the central portion of the structure, a hotel on the left side, and a 3,000-seat open-air amphitheatre on the right side.
-The second option proposed replacing the hotel with a 1,200 m² museum, and replacing the amphitheater with a Charles Aznavour concert hall, designed for 1,500 spectators.
+The first envisioned a multipurpose concert hall in the central portion of the structure, a hotel on the left side, and a 3,000-seat open-air amphitheatre on the right.
+The second option proposed replacing the hotel with a 1,200 m² museum, and replacing the amphitheatre with a Charles Aznavour concert hall, designed for 1,500 spectators.
 Both projects included recreation areas, cafes and fountains, an extension of the internal escalator, and the use of solar panels to provide autonomous power supply for the complex.

-In the spring of 2023, Yerevan Municipality cut down healthy, mature trees near the Cascade and planted cherry blossoms in their place.
-The massive felling of trees has become a source of heated debate and discontent among local residents.

 From September 2 to 29, 2024, two options for completing the complex—"Cascade Gardens" and "Cascade Cultural Center"—were presented to Yerevan residents on the Active Citizen online platform.
 Only 2,030 people participated in the vote.
 44.4% voted for "Cascade Gardens" and 55.6% for "Cascade Cultural Center."
-The majority of Yerevan residents who did not participate in the vote opposed both projects, stating that both contained flaws and were not in keeping with the spirit of the city.
+The majority of Yerevan residents who did not participate in the vote opposed both projects, citing flaws and a lack of alignment with the city's spirit.
 The Chamber of Architects of Armenia also criticized the Cascade's completion and proposed that Jim Torosyan personally oversee the design.
 However, the project received official approval; its implementation is estimated at 20 billion drams (approximately $7.8 million) and is scheduled to take approximately five years.

 Description

 The complex consists of five main terraces connected by flights of stairs and internal escalators.
-The total length of the complex is approximately 302 meters, with 572 steps.
+The total length of the complex is approximately 302 meters, with 555-572 steps(depends on the sides).
 The architecture combines elements of Soviet modernism with traditional Armenian architecture, including decorative reliefs and bas-reliefs with elements of Armenian khachkars (cross-stones), ornaments with traditional images of grapevines, pomegranates, the tree of life, and other symbols.
 The construction materials are milky white tuff and travertine.